 If you draw an arbitrary line between Gwithian and the Helford River then the area below that constitutes what I would regard as West Cornwall.

-Popular places to visit are Land’s End, The Lizard, St. Ives and Penzance, and although some people would include Camborne and Redruth, I’m going to put them under the umbrella of Inland Cornwall.
+Popular places to visit are Land’s End, The Lizard, St. Ives and Penzance, and although some people would include Camborne and Redruth under West Cornwall, I’ve chosen to put them under the umbrella of Inland Cornwall.

-It also has a wonderful coastline where you can look out across King Arthur’s ‘Lyonesse’ towards the fabulous Scilly Isles, but you don’t need to be Merlin to enjoy the magical skies that add a special feel to the views over the Longships Lighthouse, St Michael’s Mount or the Crown Engine Houses at Botallack.
+It also has a wonderful coastline where you can look out across King Arthur’s ‘Lyonesse’ towards the fabulous Scilly Isles, but you don’t need to be Merlin to enjoy the magical skies over St Michael’s Mount, the old Engine Houses at Botallack, or the Longships Lighthouse.